Saturday, December 15, 2018

 The Empty Ocean

 This is a revised edition of The Empty Ocean, which is a continuation of my previous novelistic effort titled To Sail The Purest Sea.
 It is not a stand alone piece.
 It will make no sense without you have read Purest Sea.
 Not only is it quite different in tone, it smartly expands the stage, cast, and action of Sea, including actual aliens this time.
 While its plotting is somewhat more along conventional lines, including space warfare, it is nevertheless even more frank about matters of love and libido than the first book.
 Indeed there is substantial adult material, however it is still a very long way from pornographic.
 And yes, the cover image will eventually make sense.
-Available, again, on Amazon.
+Available as a free PDF.

 Monday, October 1, 2018